POWERING THE FUTURE

 Belltown Power is an established clean energy company at the leading edge of project development in the UK.

 Founded in 2013 by a team of highly experienced renewable energy professionals, we have successfully delivered over 200MW of now operating wind, solar, and hydropower capacity across Scotland, Wales, and England.

 We are committed to playing our part in enabling the energy transition and combating the climate emergency.
-We already have an expanding pipeline of over 1GW of unsubsidised UK wind and solar projects under development and are actively pursuing further opportunities in floating offshore wind and green hydrogen production.
+We already have an expanding pipeline of over 1GW of unsubsidised UK wind and solar projects under development and are actively pursuing further opportunities in green hydrogen production.

 Communities, Education and the Environment are at the heart of everything we do.

 At Belltown Power we believe that renewable energy projects should benefit the communities that host them, be valuable learning resources for children and adults alike, and enhance the environments in which they are situated.

 Belltown Power’s existing projects have already provided over £1.5m of community benefit towards local community initiatives across the UK and this is expected to reach over £6m over their operational lifetimes.
 This includes an upfront grant of £500,000 from the Tirgwynt Wind Farm to support the construction of a brand-new primary school building for Ysgol Carno in Powys, Wales.
 Whether projects are subsidised or unsubsidised we will continue to ensure that communities receive tangible value from hosting them.

 We believe strongly in early and open community engagement.
 We look to keep local communities and stakeholders informed with the development plans and the development process.
 We encourage community engagement and listen to all feedback as part of the development process.